 While in the neighbourhood, stroll through the peaceful, leafy Barclay Heritage Square, sit in the gazebo or on one of the many benches, and take in the sights of Roedde House and its neighbours, such as Barclay Manor and the Diamond Centre (1895).

-- A mask, face shield or face covering must be worn for the duration of your visit
+- A mask must be worn for the duration of your visit

-- New hours: Thursday / Friday / Sunday from 1 to 4pm
+- Hours: Thursday / Friday / Sunday from 1 to 4pm

 - Entry to the Museum is by ticketed entry only